top of page

 Ecology:

 Wild columbine is one of the earliest nectar plants since many woodland plants provide only pollen.
 The long beak makes hummingbirds the main pollinators of wild columbine.
-In return, they receive high-quality nectar that contains, besides sugar for energy, all the additional amino acids, proteins, salts, and essential oils that a hummingbird needs to be in optimal health to have a successful breeding season.
+In return, hummingbirds receive high-quality nectar that contains, besides sugar for energy, all the additional amino acids, proteins, salts, and essential oils that a hummingbird needs to be in optimal health to have a successful breeding season.

 Growing conditions: